codejake/ruby-url-shortener/README.md

 # ruby-url-shortener

-A little Sinatra web app written with a lot of help from ChatGPT 4.
+A little Sinatra web app written with help from ChatGPT 4.
+This is an unfinished, non-production toy app.